When Distance Distracts: Representation Distance Bias in BT-Loss for Reward Models: Method

 This effect is not limited to isolated cases but extends across datasets.
 We illustrate this using RewardBench~\citep{lambert2024rewardbenchevaluatingrewardmodels}, a benchmark for reward models that provides categorized preference data (Chat, Chat-Hard, Safety, and Reasoning), allowing easy understanding for cross-task comparisons.
-Figure~\ref{fig:grad_by_category} compares the distribution of gradient norms (left) and representation distance $\| \nabla_{\theta}(r_w - r_l) \| $ (right) across pairs in RewardBench.
-The left panel shows that the gradient update sizes under the BT objective vary widely by task, with the Reasoning category exhibiting the \textit{smallest average gradient norm}, despite being a domain where fine-grained distinctions are crucial.
-The right panel reveals why: Reasoning pairs also have the \textit{smallest representation distance} on average, whereas Safety and Chat pairs are much farther apart.
+Figure~\ref{fig:b_grad_norm} compares the distribution of gradient norms and ~\ref{fig:c_rep_dist} compares $\| \nabla_{\theta}(r_w - r_l) \| $ across pairs in RewardBench.
+The left panel shows that the gradient norms (hence update sizes) under the BT objective vary widely by task.
+In particular, the \textit{Reasoning category exhibits the smallest average gradient norm}, despite being a domain where fine-grained distinctions are crucial.
+The right panel reveals why: Reasoning pairs also have the \textit{smallest representation distance}, whereas e.g.,\ Safety and Chat pairs are much farther apart in representation space.

-This observation directly supports our intuition.
+This observation provides dataset-wise evidence for our interpretations.
 Since BT-loss couples prediction error with representation distance (Eq.~\ref{eq:decomp}), updates for small-distance pairs are inherently weaker.
-While such small-distance, weak-update cases appear frequently in reasoning tasks under this specific data distribution, the underlying issue is more general: it arises from the representation distance, rather than any single task domain.
+Nonetheless, we note that while such small-distance, weak-update cases appear frequently in reasoning tasks under this specific data distribution, the underlying issue is more general: it arises from the representation distance, rather than any single task domain.